abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    git push -u origin<Unique-ID> main
    ```

-   - If you are asked authenticate your GitHub account.
+   - If you are asked to authenticate your GitHub account.
 Select **Sign in with your browser** and you might be prompted with a pop-up window to authorize Git Credential Manager.
 Click on **Authorize git-ecosystem** to provide access.

      ![](media/new-devops-github-lab02-6.png)